andre-a-alves/mdcal/README.md

 In interactive mode, you'll be prompted to enter:
 - Year (defaults to current year)
 - Month (1-12, empty for whole year)
-- Week start day (monday, sunday, etc.)
+- First day of the week (monday/mon, sunday/sun, etc.)
 - Whether to show calendar week numbers
-- Whether to show only workdays (Monday-Friday)
+- Whether to leave weekends off the calendar
-- Whether to add a comments column
+- Whether to leave the comments column off
+- Cell justification (left, center, or right)

 ### Command-Line Mode